theojouvin/CSE15L/labs/lab-report-4-week-8.md

 ---

+My lab group's Markdown Parser repository: https://github.com/Mashyuf/markdown-parser The reviewed Markdown Parser repository: https://github.com/cmy0357/markdown-parser

+---

-## 1. Streamlining SSH Configuration
+## 1. Snippet 1

   Using SSH Keys instead of a password made connecting to the remote server easier.
 Adding the host to the ```/.ssh/config``` file makes the process of remote connecting even faster.
 I added a few lines shown in the first image into the config file using TextEdit.
 Then, in the second image, I demonstrated logging in with the ```ssh``` command using the nickname that I gave the host in the config file.
 Finally, in the last image, I demonstrated copying a file over to the remote server using the ```scp``` command.
 This was all much faster and easier!